visier/api-samples/dv-export/python/README.md

 python3 main.py --data_version 56789 --base_data_version 12345
 ```

-If you want to use the same export results multiple times, save the export UUID and pass it as a command line argument.
+If you want to use the same export result multiple times, save the export ID and pass it as a command line argument as below.
 The export ID is logged multiple times throughout the script to both the `stdout` as well as a local `app.log` file.
 This will make the script retrieve the existing export metadata instead of running a new DV export job.
 This is useful for
 quick testing, as there is a limit to the number of DV export jobs you can run in a day and a DV export job can take some time.